fastrivertech/fhir-mpi/README.md

 ### 5.1 Match Operation

-The match operation “$match“ accepts a patient resource from one patient identification domain and performs an intelligent search for possible matches in the system using the configured underlying MPI.
+The match operation “$match“ accepts a patient resource from one patient source domain and performs an intelligent search for possible matches in the system using the configured underlying EMPI.
 If it finds a match, it links the patient resource with the matches and updates the master patient resource.
-Otherwise, it creates a master patient resource and assigns a master patient index identifier.
-In the match case, the underlying MPI determines if it replaces or updates the matched record from the same patient identification domain.
+Otherwise, it creates a master patient resource, assigns a master patient identifier, and links the patient resource with the newly created master patient resource.
+In the match case, the underlying EMPI determines if it replaces or updates the matched source patient resource from the same patient identification source domain.
 It also evaluates potential duplicates.
+The operation accepts match options.
+The process does not require a minimum set of patient information used for matching.
+A distinct EMPI has different match options and resolves a collection of patient information necessary needed for the matching.
+An EMPI also can standardize, normalize,  enrich, and validate the patient information.

 ### 5.2 Update Operation

-The update operation uses the FHIR update interaction to update an existing patient source resource or a current master patient resource by distinguishing the identifier of the input patient resource.
-The underlying MPI determines how to update a current patient source resource or an existing master patient resource.
-Generally, updating a current patient source resource recalculates the master patient resource based on the underlying algorithm configuration.
+The update operation uses the FHIR update interaction to update an existing patient source resource or a current master patient resource.
+The FHIR EMPI Interface does not introduce a specific operation.
+An FHIR system integrating with an EMPI performs an additional process for an update.
+The underlying EMPI determines how to update a current patient source resource or an existing master patient resource.
+Generally, updating a current patient source resource recalculates the master patient resource and reevaluates the potential duplicates based on the underlying policy and algorithms.

 ### 5.3 Search Operation

 The search operation “$search” performs an intelligent search according to the user-specified search criteria.
-A return contains the master patient resources and patient source resources that matched the search criteria with the match scores.
+A return contains both of the master patient resources and patient source resources that matched the search criteria with the match scores.
 Primarily, a probabilistic search or an advanced similarity search applies to find any patient resources that are similar enough to the search criteria.
-The underlying MPI could support different kinds of search modes, for example, fuzzy search or phonetic search.
+The underlying EMPI could support different kinds of search modes, for example, fuzzy search, block search, or phonetic search.
+The search allows for typographical errors and misspellings.

+The EMPI search operation is distinctive with FHIR search interaction; the FHIR search interaction does not trigger the EMPI search capability.

 ### 5.4 Potential Operation